abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 This is a boolean too. when its false following things will take place
   * `delete` property is not possible
   * Converting a Data Property to be an Accessor Property or vice-versa will fail
-  * It will also prevent further changing the attributes values.
-That is, current values of enumerable, configurable, get or set will become fixed.
+  * It will also prevent further changing the values of the attributes.
+That is, the current values of enumerable, configurable, get, or set will become fixed.
   * When the property is a Data Property, you can only set writable from true to false.
   * Before writable becomes false, you can also change its [[Value]] attribute.
-However, once writable is false, and configurable is false too, the property becomes unwritable, undeletable and unchangeable.
+However, once writable is false, and configurable is false too, the property becomes unwritable, undeletable, and unchangeable.

 #### All six properties do not exist for each property type.
 * For Data Properties, only `value`, `writable`, `enumerable` and `configurable` exists.